Coaching is a series of uncertain choices

 Ok, my coaching buddy didn’t see them as arguments, that was just me.
 However, they did question where their ‘best guesses’ came from.

 We wanted this skill to be taught in coaching courses.
-To plan and also to adapt with a ‘guess’ or because of a feeling.
+The skill to plan and also to adapt with a ‘guess’ all because of a coaching ‘feeling’.
+Who was helping coaches explore what concepts, strategies and thought processes to use?

-You will always have to change from your planned theme, mindset, programme
+You will always have to leave some choices, option in your mind

 We discussed